elulcao/gRPCRemoteCommands/README.md

 The protobuf file is generated with the following command: `protoc --proto_path=proto proto/command_service.proto --go_out=proto --go-grpc_out=proto`.

-# Buildin the server and client withing the development environment
+# Buildin the server and client with the development environment

 The devcontianer can be used, `.devcontainer/Dockerfile`, to build the server and client when running cloned the repo in a Windows machine.
 The binafiles generated must be used in Linux machines, since